In the article Build your own retro SmartHome display via analogue displays, is explained how to assemble your own Retro SmartHome display.

 1. Parameter: "selected LED":

-With the help of this parameter you choose which LED should be set.
-The count starts at one.
-If you enter a zero, all available LEDs are set with the selected settings.
-Range of values: 0 to 16.
+You use this parameter to choose which LED should be set.
+The counting starts at one.
+If you enter a zero, all available LEDs will be set with the selected settings.
+Value range: 0 to 16.

 Red color value of the LED to be set.
-Range of values: 0 to 255.
+Value range: 0 to 255.

 Green color value of the LED to be set.
-Range of values: 0 to 255.
+Value range: 0 to 255.

 Blue color value of the LED to be set.
-Range of values: 0 to 255.
+Value range: 0 to 255.

 pmled,